Llenrocc/Code_Quiz/README.md

 When time runs out and/or all questions are answered, the user is presented with their final score and asked to enter their initials.
 Their final score and initials are then stored in localStorage.

-Your application should also be responsive, ensuring that it adapts to multiple screen sizes.